 - Nightmare Fuel: The video for "Don't Worry, We'll Be Watching You"

 - The title for "Don't Worry, We'll Be Watching You".

 - The video for "State of the Art" becomes this around the first chorus.
 Suffice to say, you'll never look at an early 80s Lowrey Cotillion the same way again.

-- Suspiciously Similar Song: Many people have taken notice to the fact that the Xylophone line in Gotye's, "Somebody That I Used To Know," sounds a-lot like the chord progression in, "Baa Baa Black Sheep."
+- Suspiciously Similar Song: Many people have taken notice to the fact that the xylophone line in "Somebody That I Used To Know," sounds a-lot like the chord progression in, "Baa Baa Black Sheep."
 On the surface this is true, but when you get right down to it there's only a one-note difference in the melodies, and it sounds completely different when put in context with the chord progressions of each song.